-Cyber Resilience Act (CRA): Complete Guide for Product Manufacturers
+Cyber Resilience Act (CRA): Complete Compliance Guide for 2026

-Everything you need to know about the EU Cyber Resilience Act — mandatory cybersecurity requirements for products with digital elements, CE marking, vulnerability handling, and compliance timelines.
+Everything you need to know about the EU Cyber Resilience Act — mandatory cybersecurity requirements for products with digital elements, CE marking, SBOM obligations, September 2026 deadline, and compliance roadmap.

-Cyber Resilience Act (CRA): Complete Guide for Product Manufacturers
+Cyber Resilience Act (CRA): Complete Compliance Guide for 2026

-The Cyber Resilience Act (Regulation 2024/2847) introduces mandatory cybersecurity requirements for all products with digital elements sold in the EU market.
-It's the first regulation of its kind globally — requiring security by design, lifecycle security updates, and transparent vulnerability handling for hardware and software products.
+The Cyber Resilience Act (Regulation 2024/2847) is the world's first horizontal regulation establishing mandatory cybersecurity requirements for products with digital elements.
+It requires security by design, lifecycle security updates, and transparent vulnerability handling across hardware and software products sold in the EU.

 What Is the Cyber Resilience Act?

 The CRA establishes horizontal cybersecurity requirements for products with digital elements across their entire lifecycle — from design and development through market placement to end of life.
-It addresses the fact that most products on the market today have no cybersecurity requirements at the regulatory level.
+It addresses the fundamental market failure that most connected products have had no mandatory cybersecurity requirements at the regulatory level.

 Key principles:

-- Security by design: Products must be designed with cybersecurity in mind from the start
+- Security by design: Products must be designed with cybersecurity built in from the start — not bolted on after

 - Security by default: Products must be delivered with secure default configurations